Katrina Armstrong: Harvard and MGH

 In 2013, Armstrong was appointed chair of medicine and physician-in-chief at Massachusetts General Hospital (MGH), becoming the first woman to hold the position.
 The day she began her tenure at MGH, the Boston Marathon bombing occurred and she said it enabled her to "see MGH come together in an extraordinary way to respond to the need of the community."
 In the same year, she was also elected to the National Academy of Medicine.

-Columbia University Irving Medical Center (CUIMC)
+Columbia University Irving Medical Center

-On March 1, 2022, Armstrong became the chief executive officer of Columbia University Irving Medical Center and Dean of the Faculties of Health Sciences and the Vagelos College of Physicians and Surgeons.
-She also is Executive Vice President for Health and Biomedical Sciences for Columbia University and the Harold and Margaret Hatch Professor in the Faculty of Medicine.
-Armstrong is the 25th dean of VP&S, and first woman to lead Columbia's medical school and medical center.
+On 1 March 2022, Armstrong became the 25th Dean of Vagelos College of Physicians and Surgeons, and first woman to lead Columbia's medical school and medical center.
+She therefore assumed the title: